El Al jet in emergency landing after engine blows

 The plane landed safely and passengers were moved to hotels.

-"At no stage was there a danger to passengers or the plane," El Al (ELAL.TA) said.
+"At no stage was there a danger to passengers or the plane," El Al said.

 Margalit told the Haaretz daily that the incident was handled calmly and that the crew wasn't forced into taking extreme emergency measures.